latex3/hyperref/README.md

  * more for PDF forms
    * per object setting
    * vary gap between text and box
- * PostScript driver: the current implementation doesn't relly support nested links.
+ * PostScript driver: the current implementation doesn't really support nested links.
 The start positions should be remembered in a stack, but there are complications with page breaks.
  * ...